 How is the Moving Mountains® Burger healthy for me?

-Well, the Moving Mountains® Burger is made from delicious fibrous plants and is free from; GMO, MSG, Antibiotics, Cholesterol and Hormones which means our burger really is a good source of healthy, clean food.
+Well, the Moving Mountains® Burger is made from delicious fibrous plants and is free from; GMO, Antibiotics, Cholesterol and Hormones which means our burger really is a good source of healthy, clean food.
 So, for those who may want to improve their cholesterol reading our Moving Mountains® Burger may be the meat alternative you need.

 There are a lot of myths about soya protein.
 Can you shed some light on these?